rafal-dot/xlsxDiff/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/].

+[^1]: Coloured boundary lines are manually overlayed (i.e. are not included in Excel spreadsheet) to facilitate visualisation of changes.
+All other formats are just screenshot from Excel